 Blackbaud Data Breach Compensation Claims Guide – How Much Compensation Can I Claim? – Amounts For Blackbaud Data Breach

 By Stephen Taylor.
-Last Updated 7th September 2021.
-In this guide, we look at the Blackbaud data breach.
+Last Updated 6th June 2022.
+In this guide, we look at how to claim data breach compensation for a Blackbaud data breach.
 Blackbaud is a cloud computing provider for institutions such as schools, universities, charities, religious organisations, healthcare providers, and other organisations that may positively impact people’s lives.

 Unfortunately, Blackbaud suffered a cyberattack and, consequently, a data breach in May 2020.
 Because Blackbaud serves many institutions, the breach affected companies worldwide.
 In the UK, the data breach impacted organisations such as universities and charities.

 I Was Affected By The Blackbaud Data Breach Could I Make A Claim?

 Have you suffered financially or psychologically because of a data breach which affected your personal information?
 If so, you may be eligible to make a data breach compensation claim.

 If you have evidence of a valid claim against Blackbaud for a data breach, Legal Expert could potentially connect you with a data breach claims solicitor to support your compensation claim.
 If you choose to claim with one of our solicitors, they can help you through every step of the claims process and could help you claim data breach compensation.